carpentries-incubator/julia-novice/_episodes/06-control-flow.md

 ### Interfaces

-`setindex!` is actually one function of a widespread _interface_ in the julia language: `AbstractArray`s.
+`setindex!` is actually one function of a widespread _interface_ in the Julia language: `AbstractArray`s.
 An interface is a collection of methods that are all implemented by a certain type.
-For example lists the [julia manual](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array) all methods that a subtype of `AbstractArray` need to implement to adhere to the `AbstractArray` interface.
+For example lists the [Julia manual](https://docs.julialang.org/en/v1/manual/interfaces/#man-interface-array) all methods that a subtype of `AbstractArray` need to implement to adhere to the `AbstractArray` interface.
 If Melissa does this then her `Trebuchet` type will work with every function in `Base` that accepts an `AbstractArray`.

 She also needs to make `Trebuchet` a proper subtype of `AbstractArray` as she tried in [the types episode]({{ site.baseurl }}{%link _episodes/03-types.md %}).